• Skip to primary navigation

 Kamote Turon (Sweet Potato Spring Rolls)

 These crunchy, sweet, and delicious Kamote Turon will wow your Filipino family!
-It’s simple to make, vegan, and addicting!
+This recipe adds a twist to the classic Filipino turon by using sweet potato (kamote) and optional ube for a vibrant filling.
+It's simple to make, vegan, and addicting!

 sweet potato spring rolls on a wooden board with a banana leaf in between